blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 ## 4. Exchange Bitcoin to Euros

-In this section we will create a sell order in Kraken to exchange your Bitcoin (XBT/BTC) for EUR.
+In this section you will need:
+* To be signed into Kraken
+* Have some Bitcoin in your Kraken account

+**Steps**:

 * Once you have received the funds in Kraken, navigate to 'Trade', select 'New Order', and input the amount of Bitcoin (XBT/BTC) you want to sell for EUR and create a sell order.
 * Wait for the transaction to clear.
 This shouldn't take longer than an hour.
 If the order fails you may have to cancel and try again.